MostWrong/mostwrong.github.io/poasts/Boyfriend.md

 I'm EA, rat-adjacent -- interests range from piano manufacturing, cooking to formal methods!
 In my spare time I do fun things, like meeting famous people (eg. Roko Mijic etc.) and contributing to discourse.

 I have been told it's a good idea to add two truths and one line.
-If you figure our which one is a lie send me an email...
+If you figure out which one is a lie send me an email...

 1. Sugar snaps are my favourite vegetable.
 2. I scored over 30000 points on Word Mole (the Blackberry game).
-3. I've never won any sporting event.
+3. I've never won any (physical) sporting event.